KingLinkTiger/FIRSTChesapeakeDiscordBot/README.md

 !ftcteamtoa <Team Number> | Retrieves information about the supplied team from the The Orange Alliance API !ftc event start/stop <Event Code> | *ADMIN COMMAND* Start/Stops the live event feed for the provided FTC Event Code !ftc server get apikey | *ADMIN COMMAND* Request an API key from the FTC Scorekeeper Software.
 This will output the key to Discord and log.
+!clear <amount> | *ADMIN COMMAND* Removes the specified ammount of messages in a channel, excluding pinned messages.

 ## CHANGES
 Date | Description